1ou2/sitegenerator/README.md

-CSS_FILE="style.css" : CSS stylesheet that will be used - must be in the assets folder TOP_TAGS=5 : number of tags to display NB_ARTICLES_PER_PAGE=2 : number of articles per pages
+CSS_FILE="style.css" : CSS stylesheet that will be used - must be in the assets folder TOP_TAGS=5 : number of tags to display NB_ARTICLES_PER_PAGE=2 : number of articles per pages SHOW_FULL_CONTENT=false : show full content of articles or only the abstract in main page

 # Articles
 Articles are created in markdown format and stored in `articles` directory